jslegendre/xnumake-10.13.6/README.md

 ```
 Please note this will not patch xnu but you are free to use the included patches in your own on-going projects

+### Warning!
-It is ***NOT*** recommended to use this to repeatedly rebuild the kernel as both `make` and `make sdk` will overwrite any modifications made to the xnu source.
-Building the kernel is done strictly as test to make sure everything worked.
-You are encouraged to use XNU's included Makefile for continuous development like so:
+***It is NOT recommended to use this for ongoing kernel development as both `make` and `make sdk` will overwrite any modifications made to the xnu source.
+Building the kernel is done strictly as test to make sure the SDK works.***  You are encouraged to use `make` once and XNU's included Makefile from then on like so:

 ```
 path/to/xnu-src$ make SDKROOT=$(PWD)/MacOSX10.13-xnu.sdk [XNU_LOGCOLORS=y] ARCH_CONFIGS=X86_64 KERNEL_CONFIGS=(RELEASE/DEVELOPMENT/DEBUG/etc)